dfox/graybox-testing.org/specifications/index.md

 * **Output:** The output from the application in response to the input
 * **Post-conditions:** The state of the application after the interaction

+This allows a feature to be described in clear, concrete terms in the simplest way possible.

 ## Example

-The following example, which is included with [the tools](/tools/) available on this site, combines these aspects into a simple format.
+The following example, which is included with [the tools](/tools/) available on this site, shows how design by contract can be realized in a simple format.
 It is for a simple note taking application:

 #### Pre-conditions
 * A note with the name "my-note" does not exist